 About Breast Revision Surgery

-Many patients who have had prior breast procedures are considered good candidates for revision if they are unhappy with their result.
+Many patients who have had prior breast procedures are considered good candidates for revision if they are unhappy with their results.
 Most procedures can be performed safely under IV sedation or local anesthesia.
 The most common reasons for revision are to change breast implant size or to replace an old implant that has become firm or leaked.
 Other revisions focus on patients who experience worsening breast sag, rippling, or uneven breasts.
-Also revision surgery can help repair the deformity or scars from breast reconstruction and create a more appealing and healthy outcome.
+Also, revision surgery can help repair the deformity or scars from breast reconstruction and create a more appealing and healthy outcome.
 A more complete list of reasons for revision is listed below.

 Breast Revision Reviews